High School vs. College

 [W]e cannot stop at reading the news if we wish to understand the world and life; we must be able to pause in silence, in meditation, in calm, prolonged reflection; we must know how to stop and think.

 You have been raised amid a culture of mindless entertainment, distraction, and noise; a culture whose greatest fear seems to be the whisper of a still, small voice.
-You have an opportunity now to discover the beauty of silence and serious thought.
-Don't let it pass by unnoticed.
+You have an opportunity now in your college years to discover the beauty of silence and serious thought.
+Don't let it pass by.

 I have another page of more specific study suggestions here, as well as typical characteristics and attitudes of A, B, C, and D level students.
 Have a look.